 Transdisciplinary research occurs when researchers from different disciplines use discipline-specific theories and methods to develop a shared conceptual framework to address a common problem.
 This shared conceptual framework provides the opportunity for researchers to transcend and operate outside of their disciplines and cultures to mutually inform each other's work and address the multilevel determinants of health disparities.

-Challenges to transdisciplinary research include the lack of departmental support, the traditional model of academic advancement, and grant funding mechanisms.
+Challenges to transdisciplinary research include the lack of departmental support`, the traditional model of academic advancement, and grant funding mechanisms.
 Another important challenge is the lack of transdisciplinary training in early stage researchers.
 Transdisciplinary research requires researchers to have the ability to form teams across disciplines and to have soft skills to maintain these teams.
 In order to do so, researchers must adjust their boundaries to understand and exercise skills from other disciplines.

-4. A case study approach is a low cost method to provide transdisciplinary training to early stage researchers.
 It provides a safe, open environment for cross-discipline communication and problem solving that provide trainees with practical and marketable team science skills.
 The postdoctoral period is the ideal time to engage researchers in transdisciplinary research; researchers at this phase have an in depth understanding of their own discipline but have not fully developed their research agenda or collaborations.
 One of the most important aspects of TD training is socializing trainees though educational and practical experiences.

 Interested in learning more?
 Watch the archived Public Health Talks webinar, "Transdisciplinary Research Training to Eliminate Health Disparities," and learn more about the programs that Trident's College of Health & Human Services offers.